fitnr/taft/README.md

 ### Layouts
 Use a layout (aka template) to wrap a file with content.
 The layout should use the `{{> body}}` helper to refer to the content.

+You can register as many layouts as you like with Taft.
+However, they should not share basenames (e.g. `spooky/example.handlebars' and `scary/example.handlebars`).

 The YFM data from the content page will be available in the layout.
 If there's a conflict, use the 'page' object.
 ````handlebars
 ---